AI for workplace communication

 How can we use generative AI to respond to emails and chats faster?

-I was requested to design the following features:
+I led the design the following features:

-a email responder that automatically drafts informed responses based on your knowledge base
+• a email responder that automatically drafts informed responses based on your knowledge base

 Research